kon4ino/CustomizableAbilities/README.md

 # CustomizableNailDamage
-A Hollow Knight mod that allows you to change the damage of the nail almost as you like.

-A mod that allows you to freely change the damage of the nail.
-You can make it negative, which will heal bosses, or turn the damage to, for example, 100, and see how much damage you deal.
+Mod that allows you to change the damage of the nail, including negative and fractional.
+Negative nail will heal enemies.

-You can also make the nail damage a non-integer number (0.1-0.9).

-In the mod menu, you can change the mode of the mod (fractional and normal nail mode).
-When you press the 'U' key (by default), your nail damage will be increased by 1, when you press the 'I' key, it will be decreased by 1.
-You can turn on and off the display of nail damage by pressing the 'O' key (or in the menu).

-Have a nice game.
+Standard binds: U — +1 nail damage I — -1 nail damage O — enable/disable display of nail damage

+Settings:

+Enable/disable mod
+Switch between whole nail modes (positive, negative) and fractional Enable/disable display of nail damage
+Heal enemies beyond their max health
+Custom float nail damage: set fractional nail damage (0.01-0.99) In the menu it shows only 0.1-0.9, but it's actually just UI limitation.
+Change key binds (U, I, O)
+Current interactions: Fragile Strength, Fury of the Fallen.